 Unabsorbed loss including depreciation in respect of A.Y.
 1993-94 onwards of the firm will not be apportioned amongst the partners and will be carried forward by the firm only.

-Remuneration and interest will be allowed as deduction from the presumptive income computed at prescribed rate u/ss.
-44AD, 44AE & 44AF.
+Remuneration and interest shall not be allowed as deduction from the presumptive income computed at prescribed rate u/s.
+44AD, 44ADA.
+However for section 44AE , remuneration and interest to partners shall be allowed as a deduction subject to sec 40(b).